Cledar/cledar-python-sdk/README.md

     pre-commit install
     ```

-3. Pre-commit hooks will analyze only commited files.
+3. Pre-commit hooks will analyze only committed files.
 To analyze all files after installation run the following:
     ```
     pre-commit run --all-files
     ```